BeWiserCoding/testing-rep/README.md

 # testing-rep
-This repository is for testing purposes only.
+This repository is for testing purpose only.